This post may include affiliate links. As an Amazon Associate I earn from qualifying purchases.

 - Remove any twigs, rocks, or hard dirt.

 Sorting beans is a must.
 They are very dirty.
+Rinse and repeat, or they will taste like mud.

 Soaking Methods

+- Quick soaking method: Add dried beans and 2 inches of cold water above the beans.
 Bring to a boil.
-Turn heat off and soak for one hour.
+Turn the heat off and soak for one hour.
 Then continue to the cooking instructions.

-The skin on soaked beans will look wrinkly.
+- The skin on soaked beans will look wrinkly.
 Don’t be stingy with the water.

-Cooking pinto beans on the stove involves a lot of water.
+- Cooking pinto beans on the stove involves a lot of water.

 Test your beans after 45 minutes.
-They should almost be completely soft, add 1 cup of water and salt at the very end until the pinto beans are tender.
+They should almost be completely soft, add 1 cup of water and a teaspoon salt at the very end until the pinto beans are tender.
 This will give your beans plenty of liquid to continue cooking and prevent them from burning.

 Canned pinto beans